Kevin Clouther

 Biography

-Kevin Clouther is the author of We Were Flying to Chicago: Stories (Catapult).
-His stories have appeared in The Gettysburg Review, Gulf Coast, J Journal, Joyland, and New Orleans Review among other journals, and he has contributed essays to The Millions, Salon, and Tin House.
-He has worked on the staffs of The Iowa Review and Meridian.
+Kevin Clouther is the author of the story collections Maximum Speed (Cornerstone) and We Were Flying to Chicago (Catapult).
+His stories have appeared in Gettysburg Review, Joyland, New Orleans Review, Ruminate, and StoryQuarterly, among other journals, and he has contributed essays to The Millions, Salon, and Tin House.

 Teaching Philosophy